Jengamon/magus-scheme/README.md

 A World defines *all* modules that can possibly exist.
 A script is only allowed to import libraries defined by modules from its World.

+### Backend

 The backend is responsible for reading and executing on a World's GAst.

+Treewalk is a treewalk interpreter, which is the slowest execution method, but it's goal is to be auditable, and used as a reference implementation.
+VM is a virtual machine whose goal is to speed up execution, while maintaining 100% accuracy with Treewalk.

 ## Numbers and exactness